Identifying Hadronic Molecular States with a Neural Network: Training, validation tests and applications

 \subsection{Training and validation tests}

-The structures of neural network models are listed in Tab.~\ref{tab:structure}.
+A model with structure 400-[10-10]-1 is trained, which means its input layer has 400 units, output layer has 1 unit and the two hidden layers both have 10 units.
 As mentioned in Sec.~\ref{data_generation}, the performances during training are monitored by validation tests.
 The data in validation test are different from those in training, but they are generated by the same method.
-Fig.~\ref{fig:loss} shows the loss of training data as well as test data of different models.
+Fig.~\ref{fig:loss} shows the loss of training data as well as test data of the model.
 It is shown that after 500 training epochs, the losses in both training data as well as test data become small.
 The training loss usually becomes smaller with more training epochs, but it does not mean that the network will perform better and better with as many training epochs as one wants.
 If the test loss arrives a small value but become larger with more training epoch, then the neural network is thought to be well trained and more training epochs will cause overfitting, as shown in Fig.~\ref{fig:loss}.
 It looks like converging to a local minimum of parameter space in conventional fitting.
 So, the network with the minimum test loss will be picked up.
-Further more, the output distributions of samples in test data are shown in Fig.~\ref{fig:score}.
+Further more, the output distribution of samples in test data is shown in Fig.~\ref{fig:score}.
 From the figure, it is shown that the elementary states labeled by 1 and the molecular states labeled by 0 are classified well since almost all outputs for elementary states are near 1 and for molecular states are near 0.